 Photosensitivity.
 During a migraine, being around sunlight or artificial light may make you feel even more uncomfortable.
 This is called photosensitivity.
 Another term that is sometimes used to describe this problem is photophobia.

 Scotoma.
 This is another type of vision change that may occur as part of a migraine aura.
-A scotoma may look like a band of shimmering light that arcs across half of your field of vision.
-The shimmering light may:
+A scotoma means a loss of vision.

 Vertigo.
 This is the sense that you're spinning (or the world around you is spinning) when you're really not.
 People often use this word to mean dizziness, but these words really describe different things.
 Dizziness may involve a sense of light-headedness or trouble keeping your balance.